-As of March 31, 2014 and December 31, 2013, the total contingent obligation to IM Ready was \$6.4 million and \$6.7 million, respectively.
+As of June 30, 2014 and December 31, 2013, total contingent obligations were \$9.6 million and \$6.7 million, respectively.

-5. Stockholders' Equity
+7. Stockholders' Equity

 2011 Equity Incentive Plan

 The Company's 2011 Equity Incentive Plan, as amended and restated (the "Plan") is designed and utilized to enable the Company to offer its employees, officers, directors, consultants and others whose past, present and/or potential contributions to the Company have been, are or will be important to the success of the Company, an opportunity to acquire a proprietary interest in the Company.
 A total of 5,000,000 shares of common stock are eligible for issuance under the Plan.
 The Plan provides for the grant of any or all of the following types of awards: stock options, restricted stock, deferred stock, stock appreciation rights and other stock-based awards.
 The Plan is administered by the Board, or, at the Board's discretion, a committee of the Board.